Santa Margarita River and Estuary

 Public Documents

 The Santa Margarita River Estuary (Estuary) is a 192-acre area of valuable estuarine habitat including mudflats, salt pannes, salt marsh, and subtidal habitats.
-This unique estuarine habitat provides important refuge, foraging areas, and breeding grounds for several threatened and or endangered species, as well as coastal marine species.
+This unique estuarine habitat provides important refuge, foraging areas, and breeding grounds for several threatened and endangered species, as well as coastal marine fisheries species.
 It is located along the southern California coast in northern San Diego County, on the southwestern edge of the U.S. Marine Corps Base Camp Pendleton at the terminus of the Santa Margarita River Watershed (Watershed).

-The Estuary was added to the Clean Water Act (CWA) section 303(d) List of Water Quality Limited Segments for eutrophic conditions in 1986 and the impairment was confirmed in by the Southern California Coastal Water Research Project (SCCWRP) during an impairment assessment conducted between 2008 and 2009, in response to Investigative Order (No. R9-2006-0076) issued by the San Diego Water Board (McLaughlin et al. 2013).
-To address the eutrophication impairment, for which the causative pollutants are total nitrogen and total phosphorous, the San Diego Water Board collaborated with the Santa Margarita River Watershed Nutrient Initiative Stakeholder Group to develop the Santa Margarita River Estuary Water Quality Restoration Plan (Estuary Restoration Plan).
-Primary sources of nutrient to the Estuary are agricultural discharges to surface waters throughout the Watershed, agricultural discharges to groundwater from the former Stuart Mesa agricultural fields, and municipal separate storm sewer systems (MS4s).
+The Estuary was added to the Clean Water Act (CWA) section 303(d) List of Water Quality Limited Segments for eutrophic conditions in 1986 and the impairment was confirmed in by the Southern California Coastal Water Research Project (SCCWRP) during an impairment assessment conducted between 2008 and 2009, in response to an Investigative Order (No. R9-2006-0076) issued by the San Diego Water Board (McLaughlin et al. 2013).
+To address the eutrophication impairment, for which the causative pollutants are total nitrogen and total phosphorus, the San Diego Water Board collaborated with the Santa Margarita River Watershed Nutrient Initiative Stakeholder Group to develop the Santa Margarita River Estuary Water Quality Restoration Plan (Estuary Restoration Plan).
+Primary sources of nutrients to the Estuary are agricultural discharges to surface waters throughout the Watershed, agricultural discharges to groundwater from the former Stuart Mesa agricultural fields, and municipal separate storm sewer systems (MS4s).

 The Estuary Restoration Plan includes a calculation of proposed TMDLs for the Estuary, numeric targets, and the reduction in pollutant loadings necessary to restore beneficial uses of the Estuary.
-To achieve the numeric targets and restore the Estuary, a 76 percent reduction in total nitrogen and total phosphorous is required.
-The Estuary Restoration Plan is implemented though existing permits, policies, and plans and tracks the effectiveness of the permits, policies, and plans in achieving nutrient load reductions, numeric targets, and beneficial uses through monitoring in accordance with Investigative Order R9-2019-007.
+To achieve the numeric targets and restore the Estuary, a 76 percent reduction in total nitrogen and total phosphorus is required.
+The Estuary Restoration Plan is implemented though existing permits, policies, and plans and tracks the effectiveness of the permits, policies, and plans in achieving nutrient load reductions, numeric targets, and beneficial uses through monitoring in accordance with Investigative Order R9-2019-0007.

 SANTA MARGARITA ESTUARY PUBLIC DOCUMENTS AND LINKS